Q-Agency/QBricks/bricks/connectivity/README.md

 ```

 ## Steps to finish setup
-- add connectivity_plus package to your project's pubspec.yaml
 - add `ref.globalConnectivityListener();` in the widget where you want to listen for connection changes